Fish Fry Lake – Why is Fish Productivity So High?

 Let’s clear up a misconception here.
 Some folks believe that eutrophic or hyper-eutrophic lakes mean high fish productivity.
 This is not so.
 Nutrient-rich lakes invariably short circuit.
 The nutrients have nowhere to go, nothing to fertilize.
 They stack up, accumulating in the water column.
 Then such lakes run out of dissolved oxygen.
 As they slip into anoxic or anaerobic status, their actual fish productivity diminishes by more than 80%.

-In a waterway managed for health, these ubiquitous excess nutrients are cycled through the food web and out of the water.
-Ideally this is in the form of preferred biota, like game fish.
-But the form is less important than the fact that some of these nutrients are cycling up and through the food web somewhere…and eventually, out of the waterway, through some kind of harvest.
-When more nutrients are cycling out of a waterway then are coming in, the waterway is in Transition, and moving up on the trophic ladder.
-This can be accomplished by design.
-We call this process Transition Water.
+Conversely, in a waterway managed for health, we cycle excess nutrients through the food web and take them out of the water by harvesting them.
+Ideally this is in the form of high-order species like game fish.
+But the form is less important than the fact that it’s happening.
+When more nutrients are cycling out of a waterway than are coming in, the waterway is in Transition, moving back towards a pristine state.
+We can influence this process.
+The name we have given it is “Transition Water.“

 Bio-complexity continues to expand, with life forms like native fresh water sponge colonizing the underside of floating islands, and wild flowers like Indian Paintbrush occurring on top.
 Both add surface area and, in the case of fresh water sponge, filtration, which contributes to improved water clarity.

 Doing all of this on a planned basis, instead of happenstance, is challenging.
 But the “theme” is valid.
-Even if you can’t afford to “quantify” your actions, when you do improve all five of these variables, your waterway gains new life.
+Even if you can’t afford to “quantify” your actions, when you do improve all four of these variables, your waterway gains new life.
 See our Lake & Pond Management section for more information.